-Organization responsible for the type design.++++ The organization that holds the type certificate, or equivalent document, for an aircraft, remote pilot station, engine or propeller type, issued by a Contracting State. ++++ Applicable as of 26 November 2026.
+Organization responsible for the type design.++++ The organization that holds the type certificate, or equivalent document, for an aircraft, remote pilot station, engine or propeller type, issued by a Contracting State.

 Original rate.
 The original rate of an ACAS-equipped aircraft at any time is its altitude rate at the same time when it followed the original trajectory.